dgryski/go-perfbook/performance.md

 the right thing.
 Beware bad metrics.
 There are generally competing factors.

-Good performance work requires knowledge at many different levels, from system design, networking, hardware (CPU, caches, storage).
+Good performance work requires knowledge at many different levels, from system design, networking, hardware (CPU, caches, storage), algorithms, tuning, and debugging.
+With limited time and resources, consider which level will give the most improvement: it won't always be algorithm or program tuning.

 This book is mostly going to talk about reducing CPU usage, reducing memory usage, and reducing latency.
 It's good to point out that you can very rarely